fatinzm/TikTok-Daily-Validator/README.md

 # 🕵️‍♀️ Daily TikTok Scraper & Validator

-This project automatically scrapes TikTok videos from specific profiles every 24 hours, downloads non-pinned posts uploaded in the last 24 hours, validates them using OpenAI GPT-4o, and stores the results in a Supabase database.
+This project automatically scrapes TikTok videos from specific profiles every 24 hours, downloads non-pinned posts uploaded in the last 24 hours, validates them using OpenAI GPT-4o, stores the results in a Supabase database, and send the results as a message to a Slack channel.

 ## 📦 Features